hor63/horOpenVario/README.md

 - `--no-pause`: Do not stop before every step of the build process but run as much as possible automatically.
 Stop only when a real input is required.
 - `--with-mali`: Load the `mali` module for the closed-source Mali blob at boot time.
   By default start the system with the open-source `lima` module.
   Please note that even with --with-mali the OSS Lima kernel module is being built and installed.
 It is just blacklisted.
-Instead the cole-source Mali module is loaded by default.
+Instead the closed-source Mali module is loaded by default.
   Also the proprietary Mali blob is provided in the root directory as .deb image when you later decide to switch from Lima to Mali.

 Without `--no-pause` the script will stop at any step and print a text explaining what comes next.
 Continue just hitting `Enter`.
 Be careful not blindly hitting enter each time the script stops however.
 There are questions and actual input required along the way.

 Questions which will be asked or options to be chosen are:
-- Select the Ubuntu version to be installed (Hirsute (21.04) version is default.
+- Select the Ubuntu version to be installed (Impish (21.10) version is default.
 Required for the most recent XCSoar due to GCC and Lua version requirements).
 - If you re-use a previously downloaded base installation tarball when you run `./makenewimage.sh` multiple times, or download it again (default is re-use).
 - `root` password of the new system.
 The system will have by default a working root user.
 Use it at your own risk.
 - Use of an APT proxy.
 It requires a working `apt-proxy` installation in your network (`apt-proxy-ng` is proven to be *not* reliable).
 Default is not using a cache.